-Select the blue Next Plot button to begin collecting information.
+Click the Go to first plot button to begin collecting information.

 Select a project from an institution (option 2)

 On the left hand side of the home page, click on one of the institutions that you belong to.

 A drop down list of available projects opens up.
 Select the project of interest by clicking on the project name.